honzapulpan/resume/README.md

 **TV Nova Czech**
 *Newsroom System Administrator* | May 1996 – June 1999
-- Administered newsroom systems amd other broadcast systems and equipment.
+- Administered newsroom systems and other broadcast systems and equipment.
 - Provided technical support and maintenance

 *Newsroom Studio Operator* | March 1994 – May 1996